bromite/bromite/README.md

 ## Features not related to privacy
 * import/export bookmarks
-* allow playing videos in background
+* allow playing videos in background tabs and disable pause on switching tabs
 * all codecs included (proprietary, open H.264 etc.)
 * built with official speed optimizations